 Drive to Illukkumbura; walk the Manigala Trail in the Knuckles Range.

 The next two days takes us across the famous Knuckles Mountain Range.
-Named after the shape of the peaks, there are more than 35 mountains in the range.
-We start early today as it's a long day and we have a three hour drive to the start of our walk.
-The road winds its way slowly into the foothills to the start of the Manigala Trail.
-The walk starts with an easy descent past rice paddies through the villages of Pitawala Patana and Etanwala.
-Descending all the way to the river we cross a small bridge and start to climb up through more farmland.
-We finally emerge at the top of an escarpment where we get great views of the surrounding countryside.
-It's a hot walk and can be very humid and we will be glad of the small breeze at the top.
+We start early with a three hour drive to the start of our walk, from where we begin with an easy descent past rice paddies and through the villages of Pitawala Patana and Etanwala.
+Descending to the river we cross a small bridge and start to climb up through more farmland.
+Finally emerging at the top of an escarpment we are rewarded with great views of the surrounding countryside.
 An easy trail takes us along the top of the escarpment to Manigala Top at 1115m, the high point of today.
 We then descend all the way to the Illikumbura Forest Office.
 Some of the descent is a little steep.
-From the Forest Office it's a 20 minute walk to our campsite by the river where we can bathe in the cool refreshing river water.
-Today is the longest walk and is approx 15km, 7 hours walking, 15KM, Alt gain 900m, alt loss 100mAlt. gain 240m, Alt. loss 450m (Please note – occasionally due to high water levels we use an alternative campsite.
+From the Forest Office it’s a 20 minute walk to our campsite by the river where we can bathe in the cool, refreshing water.
+Today is the longest walk and is approx. 7 hours walking, 15KM, Alt gain 900m, alt loss 100mAlt. gain 240m, Alt. loss 450m (Please note – occasionally due to high water levels we use an alternative campsite.
 The alternative campsite is about 40 minutes drive from Illikumbura).

 Walk through forests to Meemure, transfer to Orutota.